 We now suggest that you leave the floor to settle for 24 hours before commencing final cutting and fitting of tiles around your perimeter.
 Generally the tiles that you cut to size from the left of the garage, the offcut can be used on the right hand side of the garage.

 You may now commence laying the cut tiles around the walls' perimeter.
-We used a Stanley knife and jigsaw for all our cuts in a test installation.
+We used a standard woodworking panel saw and jigsaw for all our cuts in a test installation.

 When measuring the tiles to cut we would suggest that you use three measuring points on each tile.

-If cutting the tiles with a knife make sure it has a sharp blade.
+If cutting the tiles with a standard woodworking panel saw make sure it has a sharp blade.
 It is better to make several light scoring cuts rather than one heavy cut.

 Start at the front of the garage again.
 Measure and cut the first row tile on the right.
 Allow for a 5mm expansion gap between tiles and wall.
 The repeat this process on the left hand side tile on the first row.